Tag: what-to-read

 Girls Against God – Jenny Hval

 READ FOR BOOKCLUBChosen by Rachel Described as a radical fusion of feminist theory and experimental horror, Girls Against God is a stream of consciousness narrative on censorship, magic, gender, art and rebellion against power systems.
-RACHEL:● Girls Against God follows an unnamed narrator who… Continue Reading “Girls Against God – Jenny Hval”
+I don’t know why I feel I have to… Continue Reading “Girls Against God – Jenny Hval”

 The Last Living Cannibal – Airana Ngarewa